 Figure 5.
 Stellar mass functions predicted by our galaxy formation models.
 Symbols are the observed SDSS mass functions of Li & White (2009) and Baldry et al. (2008).
 Red and green curves refer to models implemented on the MS and MS-II, respectively.
 Solid curves are for the WMAP7 cosmology, while dashed ones are for WMAP1.
-In the bottom panel, we compare the ratio of the galaxy abundances in these WMAP7 and WMAP1 models as a function of stellar mass; again red is for the MS and green is for the MS-II.
+In the bottom panel, solid lines compare the ratio of the galaxy abundances in these WMAP7 and WMAP1 models as a function of stellar mass; again red is for the MS and green is for the MS-II.
 The difference is less than 8% except at the very high mass end.
-We also compare these WMAP7 results, which are based on rescaling of the original MS. with MS-W7, a MS-like simulation with the same galaxy formation parameters carried out directly in the WMAP7 cosmology (purple curves).
+This panel also shows as dashed-dotted curves the result of applying the original WMAP1 galaxy formation parameters to the scaled WMAP7 simulations.
+Even without retuning, the change in cosmology affects the mass function only at about the 10% level (except at the highest masses).
+Finally, the upper panel also shows the result of applying our WMAP7 galaxy formation model to the MS-W7, a repeat of MS carried out directly in the WMAP7 cosmology (purple curve).